 Use Smoothing Balm or Serum

 After shampooing and conditioning, apply a smoothing balm or serum to your hair.
-This helps a little more if your hair is chemical-free, but relaxed ladies can benefit from it, too.
+This helps a little more if your hair is chemical-free, but relaxed folk can benefit from it, too.
 Look for humidity-resistant formulas, particularly if you live in a climate where moisture-filled air makes a frizzy mess of your straightening work as soon as you step out the door.

 Check out some recommended balms and serums on Amazon.com: